top of page

 That was the moment I realized that I needed to finally write about my other favorite hobby—not playing games, but creating them.
 Or, as I intend to do in this blog, modifying games that are, in some ways, broken.
 I have spent many years at this hobby, studying the rules and mechanics of existing games, seeing what works and what does not, and then adding my own suggestions for fixing them.
 And I’m not talking about modifying rules so that it’s easier to win or make me feel better about my character.
 I love a game that can be a challenge but also encourages players to come back for more.

 Dungeons and Dragons is a prime example of the type of game I enjoy modifying, and it is currently the most popular form of role-playing games on the market today.
-(Author’s note: I originally wrote this blog long before the controversies that caused Wizards of the Coast to fall from their pedestal of grace.)
+(Author’s note: I originally wrote this blog long before any controversies that affect the current state of the franchise.)
 In this section of my web site, I want to share with you some of the game mechanics, lore mechanics, and other ideas I have used to make gaming more fun and conducive to a positive fellowship experience.

 This article was originally printed in Elven Maid Inn's "Tales from the Tavern" magazine, available on Drive-Thru RPG.